-As you can see from the chart below, East Devon's Village Halls rely quite heavily on electricity (46%), with gas (38%) and oil (15%) popular for their heating systems too.
-Interestingly solar (8%) is a growth area and would be even more so if funding support was made available.
+As you can see from the chart below, Devon's Village Halls rely quite heavily on electricity (53%), gas (31%) and oil (19%) for their heating systems.
+Interestingly solar (9%) and air source heat pumps (6%) are growth areas and would be even more so if funding support was made available.
 Please note that halls often have more than one heating method.